Joe Marullo Insurance & Retirement Services

-Several noted economists and distinguished investors are indicating a bumpy ride ahead for the stock market, not only in America but worldwide.
-Billionaire investor Carl Icahn, recently offered caution on national news when he declared, “The public is walking into a trap again as they did in 2007.”
+Several noted economists and distinguished investors indicate a bumpy ride ahead for the stock market, not only in America but worldwide.
+Billionaire investor Carl Icahn recently offered caution on national news when he declared, “The public is walking into a trap again as they did in 2007.”

 A bigger question is this: Who can you trust?

 If safety and security are your goals, I think we have three choices.

 What about banks, credit unions, and insurance companies?
 Our banking institutions have a safety net.
 It is called the FDIC, and it is proudly displayed on fixtures, the front doors, desks, tables, stationery, and websites.
 Anyone who does business with a bank knows what the FDIC stands for.
 It stands for security and guarantees and insurance protection.
 It creates peace of mind and allows for depositors in the banking industry to be free of fear.
 The underlying guarantee is backed by the full faith and credit of the United States Government.
 Your funds are guaranteed and will always be safe.
 The limits are $250,000 per depositor, and combinations can be allowed plus higher limits for your IRA. (www.fdic.gov )

 How about Credit Unions?
 Are they safe?
 The funds in your credit union are more than likely insured by the “National Credit Union Share Insurance Fund.”
 (NCUSIF).
 This protection was established by Congress in 1970 to ensure members share accounts at federally insured credit unions.
 All federally insured credit unions proudly proclaim this insurance and make certain you know that your funds are safe.
 Guarantees, safety, and security are their mantra, and they want you to be aware of it. (www.ncua.gov)